JTYKolesar/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-<h3>Prerequisite: Creating and Connecting to a Virtual Machine</h3>
+<h3>Part 1: Creating and Connecting to a Virtual Machine in Azure</h3>

+- Create a "Resource Group".
-- Within Microsoft Azure, create a Virtual Machine running Windows OS.
+- Create a "Virtual Machine" running Windows OS with an adequate Size.
-  - _This example uses Virtual Machine named `osTicket-VM`, with username `ostuser`_
+  - _This example uses Virtual Machine named `osTicket-VM`, with username `ostuser`, Size `4 vCPUs`_
 - Connect to that VM using Remote Desktop Connection (RDP).

 _If you don't know how to complete this prerequisite, refer to <a href="https://github.com/JTYKolesar/azure-start#-create-a-virtual-machine">THIS PAGE</a>_

 <h3>Installing osTicket: Support Ticket System</h3>

--
+- On the virtual machine,

 <p>